1968 Washington, D.C., riots: Carmichael speeches

 During a Havana broadcast, he told blacks to stay away from their jobs to protest the slaying and "make the white racist Americans understand that Negroes have the necessary force to set right the outrages which have been made against Negroes in the United States."

 Clashes with police and firefighters

-Rioters walking down 7th Street NW and in the Atlas District came into violent confrontations with police.
+Rioters walking down 7th Street NW and H Street NE came into violent confrontations with police.
 Around midday, arsonists set buildings ablaze while firefighters were attacked with bottles and rocks and unable to address the fires.
 By 1 pm, the riot was once again in full effect.
-Police unsuccessfully attempted to control the crowds using tear gas.
+False alarms about snipers spread quickly and repeatedly, creating confusion and fear.
+Even though officers had been told not to fire at people involved in the unrest, police still shot and killed two individuals, including a 15-year-old boy.
+In an attempt to manage the crowds, authorities began deploying tear gas, which mixed with the thick smoke already polluting the air, and police unsuccessful in their attempts.

 Presidential radio address

 In a radio address after the announcement of King's death, President Lyndon B. Johnson asked all citizens not to resort to violence.
 The following morning, he held a meeting at the White House with black civil rights leaders and government officials.
 He made a statement saying to "deny violence its victory," pleading that all citizens come together to keep King's dream alive.
 He declared the Sunday of that week to be Martin Luther King Jr. Day, a day of mourning, and ordered that all American flags be flown at half staff.
 He also made the final decision to bring in the military to stop the rioting.